 So what do you do when someone else’s behaviour gravely affects you?
 We are all interconnected whether we like it or and how deeply we are affected probably has to do with how much of our interconnectedness overlaps.

-Another’s poor choices could be the result of alcoholic drinking, unresolved anger or cognitive changes.
+Reactions, decisions and actions could be the result of alcoholic drinking, unresolved anger or cognitive changes.
 Regardless of the cause, the impact that overlaps into our lives affect us.
 In my early life I had experiences that were extremely painful seemingly due to others.
 But like many things in life, the silver linings were made of gold and I learned a few things I’d like to pass on.

 First of all we need to separate the behaviour from the person.
 Their choice is not a personal vendetta against you; it’s not the person we disagree with, it’s their choice that hurts.

 How we express ourselves ripples out and affected others.
 When our expressions are healthy life-giving ways they inspire the peaceful emotions like harmony, peace, intimacy, kindness, joy and the like; but when they are at the other end of the spectrum they manifest darker life draining, prickly emotions we want to avoid - anger, sadness, fear, shame, and the like.
 Thankfully, most generally it’s a mix of both.
 And it’s our responsibility to speak up.
 We are not mind readers, though we think we are!

 A healthy self-esteem equals good boundaries, a mix of hobbies, and a collection of intimate friends where one can speak safely and freely the truth as they see it; the very tools I spent years honing.

 Others may not like my choices and I need to be cognizant of them but ultimately it’s their responsibility to speak up, I’m not a mind reader.